 Vacant: Lands or buildings that are not actively used for any purpose.

-Zoning: The division of a cit uses for real property and si of the General Plan.
+Zoning: The division of a city or county by legislative regulations into areas, or zones, which specify allowable uses for real property and size restrictions for buildings within these areas; a program that implements policies of the General Plan.